MrGainn/cve_lmm_data/README.md

 - **`data/corrected_cve_dataset.jsonl`**
   This file contains the **final version of the dataset** after AI-based classification and manual review.
 All mislabeled entries were removed or corrected, resulting in **916 CVEs**  evenly split between IoT and non-IoT (50/50), supporting fair and unbiased evaluation of classification models.

+- **`data/classifier_training_data.jsonl`**
+ The 2478 cves were the fine-tuned classifers were trained on.
+These are the cve's  that were not slecetd for the maual review process.

 ---
 - **`scripts/get_random_samples.py`**
   The way we randomly sampeld the 1000 cve's with a 50/50 split of iot and non iot